-tbdEditor's Note:
+A.7.1 General

+The IVAS codec implementation as specified in TS 26.252 [a12] and TS 26.258 [a13] defines an API.

+Editor's Note: Verification of the IVAS API is ongoing and this clause will be updated once this is completed.

-Annex C: Potential 3GPP Communication Codecs WebCodecs Registration
+Annex B: Potential 3GPP Communication Codecs WebCodecs Registration

-C.1 Introduction
+B.1 Introduction

 This annex provides potential WebCodecs codec registrations for 3GPP communication codecs — AMR, AMR-WB, EVS, and IVAS — using the same structure as existing W3C registrations.
 It is intended for inclusion in the WebCodecs Codec Registry.

-C.2 AMR
+B.2 AMR

-C.2.1 Fully qualified codec strings
+B.2.1 Fully qualified codec strings

 The codec string is "3gpp.amr" or “samr”.

-C.2.2 EncodedAudioChunk data
+B.2.2 EncodedAudioChunk data

 If the bitstream is in “bandwidth-efficient” format, each EncodedAudioChunk contains exactly one RTP payload according to clause 4.2 of the AMR/AMR-WB RTP payload format in [RFC4867], including payload header, table of contents and speech data.